pivotal/docs-tap/scst-store/deployment-details.md

 ### Database configuration

-The default database that ships with the deployment is meant to get users started using the metadata store.
+The default database included with the deployment is meant to get users started using the metadata store.
 The default database deployment does not support many enterprise production requirements, including scaling, redundancy, or failover.
 However, it is still a secure deployment.

 #### <a id='awsrds-postresdata'></a>Using AWS RDS postgres database